ricardoquesada/c64-commando-2084/README.md

 ### Collision detection

-Collision detection is done by software.
+Collision detection is done in software (no hardware collision detection is used).

 There is a routine to check whether the hero is hit (see `CHECK_COLLISION`) and another for enemies (see `TYPE_ANIM_HERO_BULLET`, `TYPE_ANIM_HERO_GRENADE_END`).

 Each animation type has contains a mask (see `f2544`) that indicates whether it can collide with bullet, grenades, both or nothing.
+For example, when the soldier is in the trench, it can only be killed with a grenade.

 ### Comments